mwiatrzyk/mockify/docs/source/index.rst

 .. and is released under the terms of the MIT license:
 .. http://opensource.org/licenses/mit-license.php.
 ..
 ..
-See LICENSE.txt for details.
+See LICENSE for details.
 .. ----------------------------------------------------------------------------
 ..
 Mockify documentation master file, created by sphinx-quickstart on Fri Nov  9 08:43:36 2018.